 The following service charges are hereby imposed for the collection and disposal of solid waste within the City:

-A service charge of seventeen dollars twenty-five cents ($17.25) per month for collection from each single-family residence, apartment unit, multifamily dwelling unit, mobile home, manufactured home, church, fraternal order and club.
+A service charge of sixteen dollars ($16.00) for collection from each single-family residence, apartment unit, multifamily dwelling unit, mobile home, manufactured home, church, fraternal order and club served by bag or roll cart service.

 The service charges for collection from each institutional, commercial, business, industrial or agricultural establishment shall be as follows:

-A service charge of seventeen dollars twenty-five cents ($17.25) per month for collection once per week of one (1) container of ninety-six-gallon size or smaller.
+A service charge per month for collection once per week of one (1) or more containers of ninety-six-gallon size or smaller or by bag for one (1) or more regular collections per week as follows, payable monthly:

 The average volume of solid waste collected from each institutional, commercial, business, industrial and agricultural establishment each week shall be calculated from time to time by the City Administrator, as well as the number of collections from each establishment each week.
 The City Administrator shall keep written records of his calculations for each establishment.
 The service charges set forth above shall be based on such calculations.
 The average volume of solid waste calculations and the number of collections per week calculated for any establishment may be adjusted by the City Administrator when in his judgment the average volume of solid waste collected each week and/or the number of collections per week have materially changed from the calculations then currently in effect for that establishment.
 No adjustment calculation shall take effect until at least thirty (30) days after written notice has been provided to the establishment by the City Administrator of the change in the calculation.